TyGuS/suslik/obsolete/ROADMAP.md

 ## Immediate fixes and extensions

-* Unify expressions and pure formulas?
+* [DONE] Unify expressions and pure formulas?
-* Keep pure formulas in canonical form
+* [DONE] Keep pure formulas in canonical form
-* Parse and handle blanks
+* [DONE] Parse and handle blanks
-* Type-check declarations in the resolver, add ghosts to gamma
+* [DONE] Type-check declarations in the resolver, add ghosts to gamma
-* Add a flag to control logging output?
+* [DONE] Add a flag to control logging output?
 [Ilya]
-* Pick logic for locations and implement proper subsumption of spatial formulas
+* [DONE] Pick logic for locations and implement proper subsumption of spatial formulas
-* Proper syntax for declarations (function signatures, inductive predicates, etc)
+* [DONE] Proper syntax for declarations (function signatures, inductive predicates, etc)
-* (Fix the parser for pointers to pointer)
 * Interpreter for imperative programs

 ## More expressive SL